Greater Sage-Grouse Conservation

 Pinello Ranch Wetlands Mitigation

 Mitigation work is finally wrapping up at Pinello, which included removing Russian olives, tamarisk and some small cottonwoods, and creating almost ten acres of wetlands in three separate sites.
 This is expected to enhance wildlife habitat and vegetation diversity on the property.
 This project was done to mitigate wetlands disturbance along the Southern Delivery System southeast of Marksheffel and Bradley Roads.
-It should take about 3-5 years to fill in completely.
+It should take about 3 to 5 years to fill in completely.
 Birding at Pinello, which is a CSU property, is limited to a few outings per season.

 Hwy.
 115 Quarry

-Transit Mix Concrete has reapplied (on October 5) for a permit to quarry on the Hitch Rack Ranch.
+Transit Mix Concrete reapplied (on October 5) for a permit to quarry on the Hitch Rack Ranch.
 The ranch is adjacent to Aiken Canyon Preserve, which is managed by The Nature Conservancy.
 Changes in this application include decreasing the acreage from 400 to 200, and placing the quarry only on the south side of Little Turkey Creek Rd.
 The expected lifetime of the quarry has been decreased from 55 to 30 years.
 Transit Mix would build a road solely for truck traffic, though Little Turkey Creek Rd would still be closed any time that blasting occurs.
 There will be a 48-day public comment period, then about a 3-month review process before a decision is made by the Colorado Division of Reclamation, Mining and Safety.
 Aiken Audubon took a stand against this project the first time around.
 Once all the information is in, we’ll decide whether comments are warranted.

 More Hot Topics